trimstray/nginx-admins-handbook/README.md

   > If you want to get **A+ with 100%s on SSL Lab** (for Key Exchange) you should definitely use 4096 bit private keys.
 That's the main reason why you should use them.

-  > Longer keys take more time to generate and require more CPU (please use `openssl speed rsa` on your server) and power when used for encrypting and decrypting, also the SSL handshake at the start of each connection will be slower.
+  > Longer keys take more time to generate and require more CPU and power when used for encrypting and decrypting, also the SSL handshake at the start of each connection will be slower.
 It also has a small impact on the client side (e.g. browsers).

+  > You can test above on your server with `openssl speed rsa` but remember: in OpenSSL speed tests you see difference on block cipher speed, while in real life most cpu time is spent on asymmetric algorithms during ssl handshake.
+On the other hand, modern processors are capable of executing at least 1k of RSA 1024-bit signs per second on a single core, so this isn't usually an issue.

   > Use of alternative solution: [ECC Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) - `ECDSA` certificates contain an `ECC` public key. `ECC` keys are better than `RSA & DSA` keys in that the `ECC` algorithm is harder to break.